code-with-amitk/Code-examples/DS_Questions/Algorithms/Traversals/DFS/Graphs/Recursive.md

 #### Logic
 - _1._ Let graph is stored as [Hashmap of hashmap](/DS_Questions/Data_Structures/Graphs/Directed_Undirected#hmhm).
 Now we need find cost from `a to c`.
 - _2._ Take a visited array.
 - _3._ Pass graph, visited to dfs() function.
+  - _Inside dfs() function_
     - _a._ Inside dfs(), Insert starting node into visited
     - _b._ Find whether starting node is present in graph or not. if not found return -1;
     - _c._ if dst is directly connected neighbour?
       - _c1._ Yes. return cost
       - _c2._ No. Check all connected neighbours of neighbour to be equal to dst.
         - _c21._ if neighbour is already visited(ie present in visited array).
 Do nothing
         - _c22._ jump to unvisited neighbour.
     - _d._ When all neighbours of present node are searched, delete present node from visited.

 <a name=pc></a>
 #### Pseudo code